Plan Your Visit

 The art gallery has permanent collections featuring the Staithes Group of artists and their associates, and the work of George Weatherill and his children.
 There are temporary displays by local and national artists which change regularly.
 Opening times as Whitby Museum. www.pannettartgallery.org

-These can be tailored to suit all abilities but attendants cannot be provided.
+These can be tailored to suit all abilities .
 The following leaflets are available from the museum: Turtle Trails, Figure Your Way Round Pannett Park, Jurassic Garden, a Guide to the Trees of Pannett Park (with leaf rubbing activity) & Art in the Park.
 For more information 'Contact Us' and see 'Resources'.

 The outdoor classroom has seating and space for large groups to gather.